 From national security to cyber security, 5 Essex Court's Data Protection & Information Law team regularly provides advice and advocacy in matters relating to information and data protection law, with extensive experience acting for government, police forces, businesses and regulators.

 Members of our Information Law team appear in UK courts and tribunals from the Supreme Court down in some of the highest-profile cases involving Information Law.
 Significant matters in this area include Sir Cliff Richard v BBC, R (Miranda) v Secretary of State for the Home Department and R (Catt & T) v Commissioner of Police for the Metropolis.

 5 Essex Court also represented South Wales Police in R (Bridges) v Chief Constable of South Wales Police (SWP) which was the first legal challenge in the world on the use by law enforcement agencies of automatic facial recognition technology or AFR.
 Our information law team can provide expert advice on this complex emerging industry.

-The Information Law team provides practical advice and excellent advocacy at all stages, from time-sensitive crisis management through to complex and high-value litigation.
+The Data Protection & Information Law team provides practical advice and excellent advocacy at all stages, from time-sensitive crisis management through to complex and high-value litigation.